I've got a loose battery here in my cochlear implant.

 And we go back to the phones.

-Uh, people have been waiting patiently for a long time today.
+People have been waiting patiently for a long time today.

 Nice to have you on the EIB network.

-Thank you, Rush, and good morning from sunny Timber Lake Drive.
+Thank you, Rush, and good morning from sunny Timberlake Drive.

-Well, the largest shovel-ready project i in the country is the new fence trying to protect our borders between Mexico and the United States.
+Well, the largest shovel-ready project in the country is the new fence trying to protect our borders between Mexico and the United States.

-That's off the table now.
+No, That's off the table now.

 Well, of course it is.